cmu-sei/Player.Api/docs/Permissions.md

   - Administrator - Has all Permissions within the system.
   - Content Developer - Has the `CreateViews` Permissions.
 Users in this Role can create and manage their own Views, but not affect any global settings or other User's Views.
-  - Observer - Has all `View` Permissions.
-Users in this Role can view everything in the system, but not make any changes.

   Custom System Roles can be created by Users with the `ManageRoles` Permission that include whatever Permissions are desired for that Role.
 This can be done in the Roles section of the Administration area.